-There are archeological evidences that human’s existed in the pre-historic times.
-It is also believed to be the birth land of Shivism.
+There is archeological evidence that humans existed in pre-historic times.
+It is also believed to be the birth land of Shaivism.

 Ganges or ganga river

-Considered one of the most sacred river in Hinduism, and is referred as personification of a Goddess and thus is worshiped.
-It is also a source washing way the sins of believers thus many Hindu Pilgrims come to bathe in this river for religious reasons.
-Different banks of this river also holds some historical importance with many historical tourism attraction places.
+Considered one of the most sacred rivers in Hinduism, and is referred to as the personification of a Goddess and thus is worshiped.
+It is also a source washing away the sins of believers thus many Hindu Pilgrims come to bathe in this river for religious reasons.
+Different banks of this river also hold some historical importance with many historical tourism attraction places.

 Jim Corbett National Park

-It is home to two sacred rivers Ganga and Yamuna and is also hold the pride of homing the famous Taj Mahal of Agrah, the symbol of love.
+It is home to two sacred rivers Ganga and Yamuna and is also holds the pride of homing the famous Taj Mahal of Agrah, the symbol of love.

 Ghats in Varanasi

-Although Punjab is not a place for sightseeing, it is majorly about colourful culture, religious diversity, and historical architects to visit.
+Although Punjab is not a place for sightseeing, it is majorly about colorful culture, religious diversity, and historical architects to visit.

-Boardered by the Arabian Sea to the west, it is a south Indian state with wet tropical climate and landscape is covered with coconut trees so much so that it is nicknamed as Land of Coconuts.
-It is also popular for its spices, rice fields, waterfalls and beach.
-This stateis home to a wide variety of wildlife but pythons and Elephants are major attraction.
+Bordered by the Arabian Sea to the west, it is a south Indian state with a wet tropical climate, and the landscape is covered with coconut trees so much so that it is nicknamed as Land of Coconuts.
+It is also popular for its spices, rice fields, waterfalls, and beach.
+This state is home to a wide variety of wildlife but pythons and Elephants are the major attractions.
 Different festivals and performance art dances attached to them are also culturally significant.

 It is also known as Papanasham Beach and is significant s locals believe diving in the water can wash away your sins.
-For tourist attraction by the beach there are gliding and air balloon entertainment companies.
+For tourist attractions by the beach, there are gliding and air balloon entertainment companies.

 Athirappilly Falls and Vazhachal Falls,

-This tourist attraction spot offers mesmerizing view of valleys and hill tops bathing in clouds.
-It has to offer everything that represents karlla from water falls to hill stations and wildlife.
+This tourist attraction spot offers a mesmerizing view of valleys and hilltops bathing in clouds.
+It has to offer everything that represents Karela from waterfalls to hill stations and wildlife.

-The famous beach vacation destination is equally popular in local and foreign tourists for white sand beaches, nightlife, diverse flor and fauna, places of worship and World Heritage-listed architecture.
+The famous beach vacation destination is equally popular with local and foreign tourists for white-sand beaches, nightlife, diverse flor and fauna, places of worship, and World Heritage-listed architecture.
 You simply cannot skip on Goa.

 South Annapurna Glacier

-This glacier is snow bound throughout the year and is a great attraction for adventure loving mountaineers and hikers.
-The enormity of gigantic snow covered mountains spread to limits of sight is overwhelming.
-The nature is raw, and unforgiving climate makes it an attractive for adventurous thrill seekers.
+This glacier is snowbound throughout the year and is a great attraction for adventure-loving mountaineers and hikers.
+The enormity of gigantic snow-covered mountains spread to the limits of sight is overwhelming.
+The nature is raw, and the unforgiving climate makes it attractive for adventurous thrill-seekers.

 Gurudongmar Lake in Sikkim

-This lake considered sacred by Hindus, Sikhs and Buddhists is one of the highest lakes in India and the world.
-The sight is breath taking and climate is chilling.
-It is a great place to visit in summers.
+This lake considered sacred by Hindus, Sikhs, and Buddhists is one of the highest lakes in India and the world.
+The sight is breathtaking and the climate is chilling.
+It is a great place to visit in the summers.

-The name of valley literally translated into ‘Meadow of Flowers’.
-Strawberry fields, wildlife, lake and snow covered mountain tops.
-This place is the literally heaven on earth.
-It’s a must go spot for all and any photographers around the globe.
-It is a prefect skiing spot in Indian state of Jammu Kashmir.
+The name of the valley literally translated into ‘Meadow of Flowers’.
+Strawberry fields, wildlife, lake, and snow-covered mountain tops.
+This place is literally heaven on earth.
+It’s a must-go spot for all and any photographers around the globe.
+It is a perfect skiing spot in the Indian state of Jammu Kashmir.
 The place is also blessed with Shiv Temple and Roman Catholic St. Mary’s Church.

-A hill station set assummer retreatby government of British India for its troops and officials.
-The best time to visit is in summers, from May to September.
+A hill station set as a summer retreat by the government of British India for its troops and officials.
+The best time to visit is in the summers, from May to September.

-Surrounded by dense coniferous forest, and apple orchards at the bank of Beas River, this is a perfect retreat rich in beauty of nature.
-This majestic hills are yet not fully explored by tourists and has a lot more to offer.
+Surrounded by dense coniferous forest, and apple orchards at the bank of Beas River, this is a perfect retreat rich in the beauty of nature.
+These majestic hills are yet not fully explored by tourists and have a lot more to offer.

-This is home to Chail Palace, and Chail Sanctuary, Stoned Kumbh Shiv Templeand many other temples in a beautiful scenery for spiritual and soothing experience.
-Kali Tibba, a temple is a temple dedicated to Goddess of War in Hinduism called as Mother Kali.
+This is home to Chail Palace, and Chail Sanctuary, Stoned Kumbh Shiv Temple, and many other temples in the beautiful scenery for spiritual and soothing experience.
+Kali Tibba, the temple is a temple dedicated to the Goddess of War in Hinduism called Mother Kali.

-In north of Manali this beautiful hill station, located along the Manali-Leh Highway, with Kardang, Shasur, and Tayul monasteries in proximity.
-It is recommended you visit this spot in July, when the annual Lahaul Festival is held annually with a big, busy market and a number of cultural activities.
+In the north of Manali this beautiful hill station, located along the Manali-Leh Highway, with Kardang, Shasur, and Tayul monasteries in proximity.
+It is recommended you visit this spot in July when the annual Lahaul Festival is held annually with a big, busy market and a number of cultural activities.

 Jammu and Kashmir